Weylin’s Blog

 C-Lunch had just started.
 I sat at a round, white table doing my daily reading.
 The plastic, sweet smell of $1.25 chocolate chip cookies wafted through the room with the growing lunchline hum.

-A few friends at my lunch table pulled out a board game called “Secret Hitler”, so I slid my book toward my chest to make room.
+A few friends at my lunch table pulled out a board game called “Secret Hitler”, so I pulled my book toward my chest to make room.
 My eyes didn’t move from their place on the page.
-Instead, the frayed edges of my black leather tome lifted up and off the table, betraying its title in an all-caps, glitter-gold bold serif font: HOLY BIBLE.
+Instead, the frayed edges of my black leather book lifted up and off the table, betraying its title in an all-caps, glitter-gold bold serif font: HOLY BIBLE.
 I insisted on ESV, if that means anything to you.

 “Rachel’s backing out,” a voice said from behind me.
 Lily plopped her Vera Bradley lunchbox down and sunk her bell-bottom blue jeans into the seat next to me.